 The Health Insurance Portability and Accountability Act (HIPAA) mandates safeguards to be in place to secure protected health information (PHI).
 PHI is any individually identifying health information such as name, date of birth, financial information, and medical history.
-The incidents of healthcare organization hacks has increased exponentially over the last few years.
-As the most targeted sector of the U.S. economy, implementing HIPAA cyber security practices is essential to protecting PHI.
+The occurrence of healthcare organization hacks has increased exponentially over the last few years.
+As the most targeted sector of the U.S. economy, implementing HIPAA cybersecurity practices is essential to protecting PHI.

 Server Hack Lasting 9 Years Compromised PHI of 2.9 Million

 Virginia based, Dominion National, was the victim of a server hack that took 9 years to detect.

 Dominion National is an insurer, health plan administrator, and administrator of dental and health benefits.
 2.9 million patients were affected by the breach, with exposed information including names, dates of birth, Social Security numbers, addresses, email addresses, taxpayer ID numbers, bank account information, group numbers, subscriber numbers, and member ID numbers.
 However, exposed information varied by person.